CORONAVIRUS COVID-19 UPDATES

 - What Workloads is SSA Not Doing during the COVID-19 Pandemic?

-Due to COVID-19, the Law Office of Gerald G. Lutkenhaus is open but all in-person business is by appointment only until further notice.
-If you are a NEW prospective client for Virginia Workers’ Compensation or Social Security Disability/Adult SSI, please use the contact form on this website and we will email you back.
+The Law Office of Gerald G. Lutkenhaus is open, but due to COVID-19, all in-person business is by appointment only and masks required unless fully vaccinated.
+If you are a NEW prospective client for Virginia Workers’ Compensation or Social Security Disability/Adult SSI, please use the contact form and we will email you back.
 Thank you and stay healthy!

 State of Virginia